BK-Devices/EWallet/README.md

 5] Unzip the provided "EWallet.zip".

-6] Move the whole folder named "EWallet" inside unziped folder "EWalletProject" to the workspace of Eclipse IDE.
+6] Move the whole folder named "EWallet" inside unziped folder "EWallet" to the workspace of Eclipse IDE.

 7] Open Eclipse IDE >>>> File >>>> Open Projects from file system..